 The prophet Nathan rebuked King David in 2 Samuel 12:14 concerning his sin of adultery (behavior).
-“However, because by this deed you have given occasion to the enemies of the Lord to blaspheme…” King David’s bad deeds were cause for blasphemous behavior in unbelievers.
-“Blasphemy” (blasphemia) means “railing.”
-In the Scriptures, the word is confined to speech defamatory of the Divine Majesty.
-It is evil speaking, calumniating, and contumelious rhetoric toward God.
-It’s characterized by contempt for God or of sacred things.
+“However, because by this deed you have given occasion to the enemies of the Lord to blaspheme.…” King David’s bad deeds were cause for blasphemous behavior in unbelievers.
+Blasphemy (blasphemia) means “railing.”
+In the Scriptures, the word is confined to speech defamatory of the Divine Majesty, i.e., evil speaking, calumniating, and contumelious rhetoric toward God.
+Blasphemy is characterized by contempt for God or of sacred things.

 2. The Nation Israel

-In Ezekiel 20:39–41 the prophet says in abandoning tones, “‘As for you, O house of Israel,’ thus says the Lord God, ‘Go, serve everyone his idols; but later you will surely listen to Me, and My holy name you will profane no longer with your gifts and with your idols…and I will prove Myself holy among you in the sight of the nations.’”
+In Ezekiel 20:39, 41b, the prophet declares in abandoning tones, “As for you, O house of Israel,” thus says the Lord God, “Go, serve everyone his idols; but later you will surely listen to Me, and My holy name you will profane no longer with your gifts and with your idols…and I will prove Myself holy among you in the sight of the nations.”

-Israel’s idolatry had made her a poor witness.
-But in the eschatological future sense of this passage, God will re-gather Israel in the end times and she will be an effective holy witness of Him and for Him to the remainder of the world.
+Israel’s idolatry had made the nation a poor witness.
+But in the eschatological future sense of this passage, God will regather Israel in the end times, and she will be an effective holy witness of Him and for Him to the remainder of the world.
 Whereas good deeds lead to conversion, bad deeds lead to blasphemy.

 Does your behavior evoke belief or blasphemy in the heart of the unbeliever?

-To the degree the believer concerns himself with the determinate program of God as revealed in the Scriptures, the person of Jesus Christ, and the indwelling Holy Spirit is the degree by which God will use that believer for His purposes.
-Changing a nation has less to do with political involvement than it does with living a life in day to day functional obedience to Christ.
+The degree to which the believer concerns himself with the determinate program of God as revealed in the Scriptures, the person of Jesus Christ, and the indwelling Holy Spirit is the degree to which God will use that believer for His purposes.
+Changing a nation has less to do with political involvement than it does with living a life in day-to-day functional obedience to Christ.
 Whereas politics reflects a culture, obedience to Jesus revolutionizes a nation.
 The bedrock of real change is the transformation of hearts from the inside out.

 III.
 A NATION IS CHANGED IN PROPORTION TO THE BELIEVER’S FAITHFULNESS

-Matthew 25:14-30 records Jesus’ Parable of the Talents.
-In this analogy there is a master who gives each of his three servants a sum of money (talents) to invest.
-To the two who were faithful, who made a return on their master’s investment, the master exclaimed in verse 21:
+Matthew 25:14–30 records Jesus’ Parable of the Talents.
+In this analogy, a master gives each of his three servants a sum of money (talents) to invest.
+To the two who were faithful and made a return on their master’s investment, the master exclaimed in verse 21:

 Note that the two servants who were diligent to make the most out of their opportunities were deemed faithful in comparison to the one who did nothing with the gifts God had given him.
 The principle of the parable is that all who are faithful with what God assigns to them—even the smallest of things—will be rewarded with greater, increasingly influential opportunities and assignments.

-As a result, over time He promises to expand your horizons and eternally change lives via yours.
-If every believer made it a priority to be faithful with the small things, their increased influence would begin to change the culture in short order.
+As a result, He promises to expand your horizons over time and eternally change lives via yours.
+If every believer prioritized being faithful with the small things, their increased influence would begin to change the culture in short order.

 A nation is changed in proportion to the behavior and faithfulness of believers.
-There is one more aspect of the biblical formula for real change:
+One more aspect of the biblical formula for real change is as follows:

 IV.
 A NATION IS CHANGED IN PROPORTION TO THE BELIEVER’S FOCUS

-A believer who manifests actions commensurate with his testimony in Christ, who is also faithful and blessed with increasing influence as a result, needs to be intently focused on God’s specific purpose(s) for their specific life in order to effectuate real change.
-Ephesians 5:15-17 states:
+Believers who manifest actions commensurate with their testimony in Christ, who are also faithful and blessed with increasing influence as a result, need to be intently focused on God’s specific purpose(s) for their specific life in order to effectuate real change.
+Ephesians 5:15–17 states:

-Common congressional wisdom suggests that every member who ends up making a mark on America has focused specifically on one or two areas of policy related to their personal passions.
+Common congressional wisdom suggests that every member who ends up making a mark on America has focused specifically on one or two areas of policy related to his or her personal passions.
 What is the passion of your heart as you walk in close proximity to Christ?
-What specifically is He calling you to focus on while in office?
+While in office, what is He specifically calling you to focus on?

 Starting with seemingly nothing, a magnifying glass can light a fire!
-But such requires a steady hand.
+But effecting such a purpose requires a steady hand.

-What is your specific area of policy, concern, discipline, or task that God wants you to nurture and conform to His ways in the days and years ahead?
-How long did it take for William Wilberforce to overturn slavery in the British Empire?
+What is the specific area of policy, concern, discipline, or task that God wants you to nurture and conform to His ways in the days and years ahead?
+How long did it take William Wilberforce to overturn slavery in the British Empire?
 How steady is your hand?

-The believer who would really change the world must be functional in good deeds, faithful with the small things and focused on the use of their time with a view toward God’s purposes and priorities.
-Can that be said of you? cm
+The believer who would really change the world must be functional in good deeds, faithful with the small things, and focused on the use of his or her time with a view toward God’s purposes and priorities.
+Can that be said of you?